PenguinCabinet/Aniota-Wiki-fasttext-model/README.md

 # Anime-Wiki-fasttext-model
-The fattext model is made by "Anime Wiki".\
+This fattext model is made by ["Aniota Wiki"](https://w.atwiki.jp/aniwotawiki/) written in Japanese.\
+"Aniota Wiki" is a big wiki written about animes , games or sub-culture in Japan.\
 [Latest model download](https://github.com/pengincoalition/Anime-Wiki-fasttext-model/releases/tag/2020%2F10%2F5)